Xinyi-Yu/ATR-cases/README.md

 # Efficient control synthesis under asynchronous temporal robustness (ATR) constraints
 In this paper, we propose a efficient control synthesis method under ATR constraints which are defined with respect to simple safety or  complex signal temporal logic specifications.
-Paper link will be added later.
+Here is the paper [link](https://arxiv.org/pdf/2307.12855.pdf).

 #### Instruction